vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

     />
   </center>

-3. If applicable, select the parent category to which this category belongs.
+2. If applicable, select the parent category to which this category belongs to.

   <center>
     <img